 Europol's report on financial crimes in the EU provides an overview of the most threatening events in economic and financial crimes, including various types of fraud, the production and distribution of counterfeit goods, and money laundering.
 A notable area of risk identified by Europol, among others, is the growing relationship between cryptocurrencies and money laundering activities.
 The establishment of the EFECC forms part of the European Commission's Action Plan (Action Plan) for a wide Union policy to prevent terrorist financing and money laundering.
-The Action Plan, sets out the EU's roadmap to develop the AML and CTF framework:

 The Action Plan also sets out the timeline for steps to be taken to support the EFECC and relevant Member States' law enforcement authorities' ability to perform their duties.
 The principal means of providing this support will be EU-wide AML / CTF legislation, scheduled to be proposed in the first quarter of 2021.

 The purposes of the EU criminal information center;

 - interact with organizations and non-EU countries,

 - serve as the principal repository for the EU criminal intelligence, fraud, money laundering, corruption, threats, and trends related to property crimes and Euro fraud.

 The purpose of agile operational support is to encourage the systematic use of financial investigations and provide analytical and other support to inquiries.
 The European platform's purposes for policing solutions are; to act as a center of expertise in the eco-fin landscape and provide specialist training and support to develop and improve existing legislation.